ietf-wg-cellar/ebml-specification/specification.markdown

 The following one-octet Element IDs is RESERVED: 0xFF and 0x80.

+The one-octet range of 0x00 to 0x7F are not valid for use as an Element ID.

 Two-octet Element IDs MUST be between 0x407F and 0x7FFE.
 Element IDs are to be allocated within this range according to the "Specification Required" policy [@!RFC8126].

 The following two-octet Element IDs are RESERVED: 0x7FFF and 0x4000.

+The two-octet ranges of 0x0000 to 0x3FFF and 0x8000 to 0xFFFF are not valid for use as an Element ID.

 Three-octet Element IDs MUST be between 0x203FFF and 0x3FFFFE.
 Element IDs are to be allocated within this range according to the "First Come First Served" policy [@!RFC8126].

 The following three-octet Element IDs are RESERVED: 0x3FFFFF and 0x200000.

+The three-octet ranges of 0x000000 to 0x1FFFFF and 0x400000 to 0xFFFFFF are not valid for use as an Element ID.

 Four-octet Element IDs MUST be between 0x101FFFFF and 0x1FFFFFFE.
 Four-octet Element IDs are somewhat special in that they are useful for resynchronizing to major structures in the event of data corruption or loss.
 As such four-octet Element IDs are split into two categories.
 Four-octet Element IDs whose lower three octets (as encoded) would make printable 7-bit ASCII values (0x20 to 0x7E, inclusive) MUST be allocated by the "Specification Required" policy.
 Sequential allocation of values is not required: specifications SHOULD include a specific request, and are encouraged to do early allocations.